EasyTier/easytier.github.io/en/guide/network/config-file.md

 [[proxy_network]]
 cidr = "10.0.2.0/24"

-#wg configuration information
+# wg configuration information
 [vpn_portal_config]
-#The subnet where the VPN client is located, as shown in the example below.
+# The subnet where the wg client is located, as shown in the example below.
 client_cidr = "10.14.14.0/24"
-#The port that wg listens to (please do not conflict with the listeners' wg).
+# The port that wg listens to (please do not conflict with the listeners' wg).
 wireguard_listen = "0.0.0.0:11012"

 [flags]